-'They decidedly are not human.'
-Cordovir said firmly.
-'The next question is, are they moral beings One of the things ground. crawled down the metal side and stood on the The pointed their metal sticks at the ground.
-It seemed some sort of religious ceremony.
+'They are decidedly not human,' Cordovir said firmly.
+'The next question is, are they moral beings?'
+One of the things crawled down the metal side and stood on the ground.
+The rest pointed their metal sticks at the ground.
+It seemed to be some sort of religious ceremony.

 'Could anything so hideous be moral?'
 Cordovir asked, his hide twitching with distaste.
 Upon closer inspection, the creatures were more horrible than could be dreamed.
 The bulbous object on their bodies just might be a head.
 Cordovir decided, even though it was unlike any head he had ever seen.
-But in the middle of that head, instead of a smooth, characterful surface was a raised ridge.
+But in the middle of that head, instead of a smooth, character-ful surface was a raised ridge.
 Two round indentures were on either side of it, and two more knobs on either side of that.
 And in the lower half of the head - if such it was - a pale reddish slash ran across.
 Cordovir supposed this might be considered a mouth, with some stretching of the imagination.